reimlima/backupdrawer/README.md

 [22/04/2015] - v2   - Added 'old files purge' function
 [08/05/2015] - v2.2 - Some Bug Fixes
 [11/05/2015] - v2.3 - Allow wildcard in 'BKPDIRNFILES' in the conf file.
+[15/05/2015] - v2.4 - added "--ignore-failed-read" option to not exit with
+                      nonzero on unreadable files.

 How to use it
 --------------------------------------------------------------------------------